- This event has passed.

 - Four, 2.5-hour sessions

-- Training sessions will be held on Tuesdays from April 12 to May 3
+- Training sessions were held on Tuesdays from April 12 to May 3